 Coastal region of northwestern Greece and southern Albania.
 It extends from Valona Bay in Albania (northwest) to the Gulf of Arta (southeast); its hinterland extends eastward to the watershed of the Pindus Mountains.
 The departments of Arta, Ioannina, Preveza, and Thesprotia make up the Greek part of Epirus.
 The Pindus Mountains separate Epirus from the Greek regions of Macedonia and Thessaly to the east.
 The principal town in Greek Epirus is Ioannina, and the largest settlement in Albanian Epirus is Argirokastro.
 Epirus is largely made up of great limestone ridges oriented northwest-southeast and north-south; they reach up to 8,600 feet (2,600 m) in height and fall off more steeply to the west.
 These ridges generally parallel the coast and are so steep that the valley land between them is mostly suitable only for pasture, though northern Epirus has more plains and cereal production.
 Much of Epirus lies on the windward side of the Pindus Mountains and hence receives the prevailing winds off the Ionian Sea, with the result that it receives more rainfall than does any other region of mainland Greece.
 Poor-quality soils, faulty farming practices, and fragmented landholdings have kept the region's agricultural productivity low.
 Sheep and goats are raised, and corn (maize) is the chief crop.
 Olives and oranges are also cultivated, and tobacco is grown around Ioannina.
 There is also some dairying and fishing.
 Wheat and vegetables must be imported.
 Epirus has few resources and industries, and its population has been depleted by emigration.
-The population is concentrated in the area around Ioannina, which has the largest number of manufacturing establishments.

 In the Neolithic period Epirus was populated by seafarers along the coast and by shepherds and hunters from the southwestern Balkans who brought with them the Greek language.
 These people buried their leaders in large mounds containing shaft graves.
 Similar burial chambers were subsequently used by the Mycenean civilization, suggesting that the founders of Mycenae may have come from Epirus and central Albania.
 Epirus itself remained culturally backward during this time, but Mycenean remains have been found at two religious shrines of great antiquity in the region: the Oracle of the Dead on the Acheron River, familiar to the heroes of Homer's Odyssey, and the Oracle of Zeus at Dodona, to whom Achilles prayed in the Iliad.
 After the Mycenaean civilization declined, Epirus was the launching area of the Dorian invasions (1100-1000 BC) of Greece.
 The region's original inhabitants were driven southward by the Dorians, and out of the ensuing migrations three main clusters of Greek-speaking tribes emerged in Epirus: the Thesproti of southwestern Epirus, the Molossi of central Epirus, and the Chaones of northwestern Epirus.
 They lived in clusters of small villages, in contrast to most other Greeks, who lived in or around city-states.
 In the 5th century Epirus was still on the periphery of the Greek world.
 To the 5th-century historian Thucydides, the Epirotes were "barbarians."
 The only Epirotes regarded as Greek were the Aeacidae, who were members of the Molossian royal house and claimed descent from Achilles.
 From about 370 BC on, the Aeacidae were able to expand the Molossian state by incorporating tribes from the rival groups in Epirus.
 The Aeacidae's efforts gained impetus from the marriage of Philip II of Macedon to their princess, Olympias.
 In 334, while Alexander the Great, son of Philip and Olympias, crossed into Asia, his uncle, the Molossian ruler Alexander, attacked southern Italy, where he was eventually checked by Rome and killed in battle in about 331.
 Upon Alexander the Molossian's death, the Epirote tribes formed a coalition on an equal basis but with the Molossian king in command of their military forces.
 The greatest Molossian king of this coalition was Pyrrhus (319-272); he and his son Alexander II ruled as far south as Acarnania and to central Albania in the north.